Montrae Holland

-Montrae Rondrell Holland (born May 21, 1980) is a former American football offensive guard in the National Football League for the New Orleans Saints, Denver Broncos and Dallas Cowboys.
-He played college football at Florida State University.
+Montrae Rondrell Holland (born May 21, 1980) is an American former professional football player who was an offensive guard in the National Football League (NFL) for the New Orleans Saints, Denver Broncos and Dallas Cowboys.
+He played college football for the Florida State Seminoles.

-Early years
+Early life

 Holland was born in Jefferson, Texas with a defect in his right leg which he had corrected in seventh grade.
-They had to break his leg and fuse his growth plates together on both legs which stunted his growth which made it so he could not grow anymore.
+Doctors had to break his leg and fuse his growth plates together on both legs, which stunted his growth, which made it so he could not grow any more.

-Holland attended Jefferson High School where he was an offensive guard in football and also practiced track.
+Holland attended Jefferson High School, where he was an offensive guard in football and also practiced track.

-He accepted a football scholarship from Florida State University.
+Holland accepted a football scholarship from Florida State University.
 As a redshirt freshman, he was a backup at right guard.
-As a sophomore, he started all 13 games at right guard and did not allow a sack.
+As a sophomore, Holland started all 13 games at right guard and did not allow a sack.
 He contributed to the team leading the nation in passing (384 yards per game) and scoring offense (42.4 points per game).

-As a junior, he started every game at right guard, while allowing only two sacks.
+As a junior, Holland started every game at right guard, while allowing only two sacks.
 As a senior, he started the first 10 games at right guard.

-He was a three-year starter and registered a streak of 29 consecutive starts at offensive guard.
+Holland was a three-year starter and registered a streak of 29 consecutive starts at offensive guard.
 He received All-conference honors in every year he started for the school.

 Professional career

 New Orleans Saints

-Holland was selected by the New Orleans Saints in the fourth round (102nd overall) of the 2003 NFL Draft.
-He appeared in all 16 games (7 starts) as a rookie.
-After playing the first nine games on special teams, he filled in at left guard for four games for an injured Kendyl Jacox, before switching to right guard to replace an injured LeCharles Bentley for the last two contests.
+Holland was selected by the New Orleans Saints in the fourth round (102nd overall) of the 2003 NFL draft.
+He appeared in all 16 games (seven starts) as a rookie.
+After playing the first nine games on special teams, Holland filled in at left guard for four games for an injured Kendyl Jacox, before switching to right guard to replace an injured LeCharles Bentley for the last two contests.

-In 2004, he was named the full-time starter at right guard, missing three games with a torn ligament in his right knee, that he suffered in the eleventh game against the Atlanta Falcons.
-He contributed to Deuce McAllister third consecutive 1,000-yard season.
+In 2004, Holland was named the full-time starter at right guard, missing three games with a torn ligament in his right knee, that he suffered in the eleventh game, against the Atlanta Falcons.
+He contributed to Deuce McAllister's third consecutive 1,000-yard season.

-In 2005, he began the season as reserve for the first three games, before starting seven games at right guard in place of free agent-bust Jermane Mayberry and three games at left guard.
+In 2005, Holland began the season as reserve for the first three games, before starting seven games at right guard in place of free agent-bust Jermane Mayberry and three games at left guard.
 In 2006, he was a backup at guard and was declared inactive in two playoff games.

 Denver Broncos

-On March 3, 2007, he signed as a free agent with the Denver Broncos.
+On March 3, 2007, Holland signed as a free agent with the Denver Broncos.
 He passed Chris Kuper on the depth chart and started 16 games at right guard.

-In 2008, he reported to training camp out of shape and lost his starter position to Kuper.
-On August 28, Holland was traded to the Dallas Cowboys in exchange for a fifth-round pick (#158-Matt Tennant) in the 2010 NFL Draft.
+In 2008, Holland reported to training camp out of shape and lost his starter position to Kuper.
+On August 28, Holland was traded to the Dallas Cowboys in exchange for a fifth-round pick (#158-Matt Tennant) in the 2010 NFL draft.